hegdesan-us/final_project/README.md

 ## Major features for the Machine Learning Models SelectKBest feature selection
 **Observation**
 - Feature selection based on SelectKBest gives following top features
-- ['HighBP', 'HighChol', 'BMI', 'HeartDiseaseorAttack', 'GenHlth', 'PhysHlth', 'DiffWalk', 'Age', 'Education', 'Income']
+- ['HighBP', 'GenHlth', 'HighChol', 'Age', 'BMI']

 ## Baseline performance measurement
 Determine the baseline perfromance using Dummy Classifier.

-**Observation** Baseline performance using Dummy Classifier  has ~49% precision and very high recall rate.
+**Observation** Baseline performance using Dummy Classifier  has ~50% test and 84% train with 0 precision and accuracy.

 ![Baseline Performance Measurement](images/Dummy.png)

 ## Model performance comparision
 Now, we aim to compare the performance of the Dummy Classifier with Logistic Regression model ,  KNN algorithm, Decision Tree, and Gradient Boost models.
 Using the default settings for each of the models, fit and score each.

-**Observation** Random Forest Model showed prevision score of .91 and test accuracy of 89%.
-We need to further tune the model.
+**Observation** Decision Tree Model showed 84% test accuracy with 0.24 recall compared to other models.

 ![Performance without hyper parameter tuning](images/Performance.png)